create3000/x3d-tidy/README.md

 ## Overview

-*x3d-tidy* is a command-line tool, based on [X_ITE](https://create3000.github.io/x_ite/), designed for processing X3D (Extensible 3D) files.
-It provides both conversion and data mining capabilities to enhance and streamline work with X3D content.
+*x3d-tidy* is a command-line tool, based on [X_ITE](https://create3000.github.io/x_ite/), for processing X3D files that helps developers and designers maintain clean and efficient 3D content.
+It can convert between different X3D encodings, making files easier to share or integrate into workflows.
+In addition, it can beautify X3D code for readability or minimize it for optimized performance and reduced file size.

-* Run *x3d-tidy* with `npx x3d-tidy ...` directly from npm without installing it.
-* Format Conversion: Transforms X3D files between different encodings, such as XML, Classic VRML, and JSON.
-* Syntax Cleanup: Ensures well-formed and standardized X3D output by fixing structural inconsistencies and formatting issues.
-* Data Extraction: Mines relevant data from X3D scenes, allowing analysis and reuse of geometries, metadata, and structure.
-* Validation & Optimization: Helps identify errors, redundant elements, and inefficiencies in X3D models.
-* Command-line Usability: Easily integrates into automation workflows and scripts for batch processing.

 This tool is particularly useful for developers, 3D artists, and researchers working with X3D-based applications, ensuring clean, efficient, and interoperable files.